cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 For **image files**, we encourage you to do things in this order:

-- If the image is available online (e.g. HTML of a paper) link to the URL of the image rather thank keep a copy in the repository.
+- If the image is available online, (e.g. HTML of a paper) link to the URL of the image rather than keep a copy in the repository.
 Make sure to link to the image source in the figure legend.
 - If it's a diagram, use a program such as [Inkscape](https://inkscape.org/) to produce a SVG file (these are easier to edit in the future).
 - Otherwise save the figure as a PNG (e.g. software screenshots).